knative/docs/docs/developer/eventing/sinks/creating-event-sinks/writing-event-sinks-with-golang/README.md

 # Writing an event sink using Golang

-This tutorial provides instructions to build an event sink in Golang and implement it as a ksvc.
+This tutorial provides instructions to build an event sink in Golang and implement it as a Knative Service.

-## A Quick Overview of Building and Deploying a Simple Event Sink with Golang
+## A quick overview of building and deploying a simple event sink with Golang

 Below we will create a simple Sink that receives CloudEvents and performs an example operation on them.